-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
-7Ibid.

-(iv) Biological Characteristics.
-Channel supports (check all that apply):

-- Riparian corridor.
-Characteristics (type, average width): - Wetland fringe.
-Characteristics: - Habitat for: - Federally Listed species.
-Explain findings: - Fish/spawn areas.
-Explain findings: - Other environmentally-sensitive species.
-Explain findings: - Aquatic/wildlife diversity.
+Ibid.

+Riparian corridor.
+Characteristics (type, average width):.

+Wetland fringe.
+Characteristics:

+Habitat for:

+Federally Listed species.
 Explain findings:

+Fish/spawn areas.
+Explain findings:

+Other environmentally-sensitive species.
+Explain findings:

+Aquatic/wildlife diversity.
+Explain findings:
-2. Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW

-(i) Physical Characteristics:
+2. Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW (i) Physical Characteristics:

-- (a) General Wetland Characteristics: Properties: Wetland size: acres Wetland type.
-Explain: .
-Wetland quality.
-Explain: .
+- (a) General Wetland Characteristics: Properties: Wetland size: Wetland type.
+Explain: Wetland quality.
+Explain: The wetlands are natural.
 Project wetlands cross or serve as state boundaries.
-Explain: - (b) General Flow Relationship with Non-TNW: Flow is: Pick List.
-Explain: Evidence of seasonal flow was observed as noted in Section III.D.2..

-Surface flow is: Pick List Characteristics:
+Explain: - (b) General Flow Relationship with Non-TNW: Flow is: Explain: Surface flow is: Characteristics:

-Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed:
+Subsurface flow: Explain findings: Dye (or other) test performed:

-- (c) Wetland Adjacency Determination with Non-TNW:
+(c) Wetland Adjacency Determination with Non-TNW:

-- Directly abutting

-- Not directly abutting
+Not directly abutting.

 - Discrete wetland hydrologic connection.
 Explain:

 - Ecological connection.
 Explain:

 - Separated by berm/barrier.
 Explain:

-(d) Proximity (Relationship) to TNW
+- (d) Proximity (Relationship) to TNW

-Project wetlands are Pick List river miles from TNW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Flow is from: Pick List.
-Estimate approximate location of wetland as within the Pick List floodplain.
+Project wetlands are river miles from TNW.
+Project waters are aerial (straight) miles from TNW.
+Flow is from: Estimate approximate location of wetland as within floodplain.